8ctopus/pigeon-invoice/README.md

 <link href="https://fonts.googleapis.com/css2?family=Noto+Sans:wght@300;700&display=swap" rel="stylesheet">
 ```

-or directly in the css, but only in TrueType `*.ttf` format:
+or from the local drive using css, but only in TrueType `*.ttf` format:

 ```css
 @font-face {